-f these database systems, Mongo, Redis and GraphQL are non-relational databases.
+Of these database systems, Mongo, Redis and GraphQL are non-relational databases.
 They can be chosen as the non-relational database layer (layer 2) in our search engine system.
 Searching keywords at layer 2 is very fast, and these keys can be further encoded to reduce storage.